jack-williams/ts-spec/conditional-types.md

 ```

 #### Example - *Treating Union Atomically*
-A non-distributive conditional type  treats union types atomically; the conditional type is resolved using the complete union type.
+A non-distributive conditional type treats union types atomically.
+When the extends type is replaced by the union type `null | string` we do not apply the conditional type to each componenent; the union type is viewed atomically.
 ```ts
 StringIs<null | string> // true